-Your nodes will come up, and begin running RIP on the specified links.
+In brief, your nodes will come up, create an abstract link layer, and begin running RIP on the specified links.
 Each node will also support a simple command line interface, described below, to bring links up and down, and send packets.
-When IP packets arrive at their destination, if they aren't RIP packets, you should simply print them out in a useful way.
-In the next assignment, you'll deliver them to your TCP implementation.
+Finally, when IP packets arrive at their destination, if they aren't RIP packets, you will implement an interface to deliver them to an upper layer.
+In the next assignment, you will deliver them to your TCP implementation when appropriate.
+In this current assignment, you will simply print the packets out in a useful way.